All infants pass through specific stages of development that integrate two basic categories of movement that are essential for one’s survival.

 But what we do not realize is that performing these activities involves the coordination and synchronization of small muscles with the movement of the eyes.

-While both Gross Motor Skills and Fine Motor Skills are essential for promoting the infant to become independent, Fine Motor Skills are absolutely crucial for performing tasks that involve self-care.
+While both Gross Motor Skills and Fine Motor Skills are essential for promoting the infant to become independence, Fine Motor Skills are absolutely crucial for performing tasks that involve self-care.

 Fine Motor skills are an integral aspect of one’s overall physical and cognitive development.
 These vital skills can be enhanced and strengthened by practicing basic activities, here is everything one should know about Fine Motor Skills.